DOCProjectCatalogue/iPancreas-dexcom/README.md

 ### About

 This is the repository where I'm moving all my utilities (previously found in my repository now known as [iPancreas-archive](https://github.com/jebeck/iPancreas-archive)) for dealing with the data from a Dexcom continuous glucose monitor.
 The eventual goal is a Python module (located in `dexcom/`) containing everything I use to read, munge, and analyze my own Dexcom data, from soup to nuts (i.e., from reading the raw Dexcom Studio output to final JSON).
-Perhaps I'll even add the package to `pip` eventually...

 As of August 3rd, 2014, I have reimplemented iPancreas-archive's `dexcom_to_JSON.py` tool as `convert_to_JSON.py`, now including interactive tooling for specifiying the timezone associated with segments of a dataset (whenever the date and time settings on the device appear to have changed).